rafaelsalmon/Campaign-Budget-Tracker/README.md

 - Mypy
 - types-redis

-This requirements need native compilation and their instalation may require you to install Microsoft C++ Build Tools beforehand.
+These requirements need native compilation and their instalation may require you to install Microsoft C++ Build Tools beforehand.
 In this case, go to [ https://visualstudio.microsoft.com/visual-cpp-build-tools/](https://visualstudio.microsoft.com/visual-cpp-build-tools/) and download the installer.
 In the installer, check the following:

 - “C++ build tools”
 - “Windows 10 SDK”